CNES/aviso-fes/docs/source/pyfes.rst

 * ``dynamic``: The list of the waves to be considered as part of the given altlas (evaluated dynamically from the model).
-The wave declared in this list will be considered as part of the model components and will be disabled from the admittance calculation and and in the long-period equilibrium wave calculation routine (``lpe_minus_n_waves``).
+The wave declared in this list will be considered as part of the model components and will be disabled from the admittance calculation and/or in the long-period equilibrium wave calculation routine (``lpe_minus_n_waves``).
 Optional, default: ``[]``.
 * ``phase``: the name of the netCDF variable containing the phase of the tidal constituents.
 Optional, default: ``phase``.